subhan-1212s/Auction-Website/README.md

-# 🏆 Smart Auction - Elite Global Marketplace
+# 🏆 Auction Website - Elite Global Marketplace

 Smart Auction is a premium, full-stack MERN platform designed for elite collectors and sellers.
 It features real-time bidding, secure payment integrations, and a sophisticated user dashboard.